-When an unauthorised encampment breached a large vacant manufacturing and warehouse unit in Liverpool, FRG received a late-night call from AXA concerned about the impact of the unauthorised encampment and the ability of the incumbent security provider to handle the situation effectively.
+When an unauthorised encampment breached a large vacant manufacturing and warehouse unit in Liverpool, FRG received a late-night call from an insurer concerned about the impact of the unauthorised encampment and the ability of the incumbent security provider to handle the situation effectively.

 FRG provide security protection at a modern, unoccupied industrial building on the south coast of England owned by a large real estate investor and insured by AXA.

 On 27th December, during the Christmas holiday period, FRG Detect video verification cameras inside the building were activated as intruders entered via the fire door.
 The system immediately alerted the FRG Central Control Room who dispatched an FRG response team and called the Police.

 Within an hour the FRG Alarm Response Team arrived and stayed onsite until an FRG Security Officer arrived to guard the property over the elevated threat period and ensure no repeat/revenge attacks were made.

 The FRG Detect system acted as a strong visual deterrent, causing the intruders to flee the site quickly preventing potential theft, vandalism and illegal occupation.
 Minimal damage was caused in the short time the perpetrators were on site averting large insurance claims.